diana139/Custom-Compiler-Mini-Language/README.md

 Custom Compiler – Mini Language
 ---
-This project is an original object-oriented programming language built from scratch using C++, Flex, and Bison.
+This project is an original object-oriented programming language built from scratch using C, Flex, and Bison.
 It performs the full "Front-End" process of a compiler—reading, validating, and understanding code—and then uses an AST (Abstract Syntax Tree) to execute the logic as an interpreter

 Key Features
 - Custom Syntax: Includes unique keywords like verify (if), loop (while), and counted_steps (for).